Work Life Balance Tips For New Expat Teachers

 Teaching can be a very demanding job.
 When coupled with the stress of living in a new country it can be downright exhausting.
-Understanding a few work life balance tips as a new expat can help you to better manage that stress.
+Understanding a few work and life balance tips as a new expat can help you to better manage that stress.
 The important thing to remember is that even though you are there to teach it is a job just like any other.
 There is work time and personal time and respecting the boundaries between both will help you to more easily balance the two.
-Let’s take a look at some more work life balance tips to better prepare you for being a new expat.
+Let’s take a look at some more work and life balance tips to better prepare you for being a new expat.

 What are some things to consider?

 As mentioned above it is extremely important to draw a very clear line between work and personal time.
 This is something that you are going to have to do for yourself as the more work you are willing to do for your employer the more they are going to let you do.
 More often than not this work is going to reap you little to no rewards especially if you are on a salary.